c-hartmann/mongoexec.js/README.md

 }
 ```

-execution scripts are "required" and therefore command line syntax follows the require() syntax, as in:
+execution scripts are loaded with absolute path or relative to current working directory and .js file extension is required

 ```
 $ mongoexec inventory.cars ./get_license_plate.js '{ "firstLicenseYear" : { "$lt" : "2016" }'